reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-invoke-spolistdesign-to-create-instances-of-lists-libraires.md

 ---
 title: 'Custom document library template using PnP PowerShell'
-date: 2024-01-01T01:52:50Z
+date: 2024-04-01T01:52:50Z
 draft: false
+featured_image: '/posts/images/powershell-invoke-spolistdesign-to-create-instances-of-lists-libraires/samples.png'
 tags: ['SPO', 'List Design', 'Document library','PnP', 'PowerShell' ]
 ---

 # Custom document library template using PnP PowerShell

-[Creating custom list templates](https://docs.microsoft.com/en-us/sharepoint/lists-custom-template?wt.mc_id=MVP_308367) is now possible to create both custom document libraries and lists although official microsoft documentation has not specified anything about supporting custom document library templates.
+[Creating custom list templates](https://docs.microsoft.com/en-us/sharepoint/lists-custom-template?wt.mc_id=MVP_308367) is now possible to create both custom document libraries and lists.

 This article explores the option how to use a combination of list design and PowerShell script to provision multiple instances of document libraries using a CSV file and how to create a document library from a custom list template from UI.

 First we can create a list design for our library based on an existing configured document library with custom content types, fields and views.